firm-org/firm-protocol/README.md

 anvil
 ```

-Run the deployment script for the contracts; the sender address will be `0xF1F182B70255AC4846E28fd56038F9019c8d36b0`:
+Run the deployment script for the contracts; the sender address will be `0xf39fd6e51aad88f6f4ce6ab8827279cfffb92266` which is anvil's default:
 ```
-scripts/deploy-local.sh
+scripts/deploy-local
 ```

+The forge script will return the addresses of both FirmFactory and the modules factory.
+This will be at the beginning of script's output (before the transaction broadcasting)

-The FirmFactory address will be the last deployed contract, you can verify that it
+The FirmFactory is the last deployed contract, you can verify that it
-was completely deployed by performing a call to it:
+was correctly deployed by performing a call to it:
 ```
-cast call [FirmFactory address] "safeImpl()(address)"
+cast call [FirmFactory address] "moduleFactory()(address)"
 ```